ADVERTISEMENT

 Illustration of a robot representing edge computing with instant reflexes and local intelligence.

-Engineers discovered a solution to this delay problem.
-They knew the robot couldn’t wait for approval from a remote server.
-The solution was to use edge computing to enable the robot to “think” independently immediately.
+Engineers found a solution to this time delay problem.
+They understood that the robot could not wait for permission from a remote server.
+Therefore, they used edge computing to enable the robot to think for itself instantly.

-Edge Computing is similar to the reflexes of your body.
-When you put your hand on a hot stove, your hand will pull away fast, even before you realize you are experiencing pain.
-In the same way, Edge Computing enables a small but powerful mini-brain to operate on the robot at the “edge” of the network to make instant decisions.
+The term Edge Computing is related to the speed of reaction in your own body.
+For example, when you place your hand on a hot stove, your hand will quickly remove it from the stove, long before you become aware that you have experienced a burning sensation.
+In the same way, Edge Computing provides a small (but capable) mini-brain that can make instantaneous decisions by being located at the “edge” of the network on the robot.

 Robotics Edge Computing: Low-Latency Computing for Intelligent Robots